 discuss the importance of choosing an MCO so assessments and initial individual service plans (ISPs) can be completed timely in order to avoid a delay in eligibility determination for the STAR+PLUS HCBS program; and

-inform the individual the MCO in which he/she enrolls can be changed at any time after the first month of service.
+inform the individual the MCO in which he or she enrolls can be changed at any time after the first month of service.

-If the Service Authorization System (SAS) and Texas Integrated Eligibility Redesign System (TIERS) inquiry conducted before release from the interest list indicates an individual does not have pre-existing Medicaid coverage, PSU staff send an application for assistance (Form H1200, Application for Assistance – Your Texas Benefits) to the individual released from the interest list to begin the Medicaid eligibility determination process.
+If the Service Authorization System Online (SASO) and Texas Integrated Eligibility Redesign System (TIERS) inquiry conducted before release from the interest list indicates an individual does not have pre-existing Medicaid coverage, PSU staff send an application for assistance (Form H1200, Application for Assistance – Your Texas Benefits) to the individual released from the interest list to begin the Medicaid eligibility determination process.
 Once the form is returned, PSU staff send the signed and completed application form, identifying the action to be taken, within two business days of receipt to Medicaid for the Elderly and People with Disabilities (MEPD) specialists, along with Form H1746-A, MEPD Referral Cover Sheet.

 The applicant chooses an MCO and notifies PSU staff verbally or in writing.